nholaday/NotifierAPI/README.md

 * More comprehensive testing as listed above
 * Include phone number validation using Twilio Lookup API
 * Improved logging
-* docker-compose environment setup
-* Switch to a more scalable database choice
 * User registration page
 * Token authentication
 * Handle requests with no user logged in